EXCLUSIVE-Leaked U.S. intel document claims Serbia agreed to arm Ukraine

 Reuters could not independently confirm the authenticity of the shipment documentation posted on Telegram.

-Since the war began in February last year, Vucic has tried to balance close ties with Moscow with his goal of joining the European Union.
+Since the war began in February last year, Vucic has tried to balance close ties with Moscow with Serbia's goal of joining the European Union.

-But Serbia is the only holdout among Europe's 44 countries in imposing sanctions on Russia.
+Although Belgrade has repeatedly condemned Russia's invasion of Ukraine in the United Nations and other international forums, Serbia remains the only holdout among Europe's 44 countries in imposing sanctions on Moscow.

 (Reporting by Jonathan Landay; Editing by Don Durfee and Suzanne Goldenberg)